gurjindersinghkhalsa/JavaScriptBasics/README.md

     name: 'Gurjinder Singh',
     age: 24,
 }

+typeof operator
+The typeof operator allows us to see which type is stored in a variable.
+Usually used as typeof x, but typeof(x) is also possible.

+typeof undefined // "undefined" typeof 0 // "number"
+typeof 10n // "bigint"
+typeof true // "boolean"
+typeof "Gurjinder" // "string" typeof Symbol("id") // "symbol"
+typeof Math // "object"
+typeof null // "object" // this is an error in the language, it’s not actually an object. typeof alert // "function"

 ```
 # Variable,let and Constants keywords
 // Earlier, pre ES6 era, only var keyword was inroduced for dec of variable